Asked and Answered: I'm new to FSAs - can you explain the vitamin thing again?

-But IRS guidance -- which governs eligibility -- says, specifically in IRS 213(d), that all FSA-eligible expenses must conform to the following standard:
+But IRS code -- which governs eligibility -- says, specifically in IRS 213(d), that all FSA-eligible expenses must conform to the following standard:

 "The diagnosis, cure, mitigation, treatment, or prevention of disease, or for the purpose of affecting any structure or function of the body."

 "I need my vitamins like others need their medicines!"